 Policy: Access to SRI Investing

-Sustainable and responsible investment continues to expand—now accounting for more than one out of every five dollars under professional management in the United States.
-The total US-domiciled assets under management using SRI strategies grew to $8.72 trillion at the start of 2016, an increase of 33% since 2014.
+Sustainable and responsible investment continues to expand—now accounting for more than one out of every four dollars under professional management in the United States.
+The total US-domiciled assets under management using SRI strategies grew to $12 trillion at the start of 2018, an increase of 38% since 2016.

 US SIF advocates for public policy that does not restrict investors’ and investment professionals’ the ability to incorporate environmental, social, and governance (ESG) related tools, metrics and analyses to evaluate an investment’s risk or return or choose among otherwise equivalent investments.

 Priority Areas of Action